 Meanwhile my main contact at Autodesk defected to IntelliCAD (which was then part of Visio, back before the Microsoft acquisition).
 He had been trying to get me to come work for him at Autodesk, and he continued his attempts after he moved to Visio.
-After spending a January week in San Diego my wife and I decided we could handle living there. <g/> Then Visio moved us up to Seattle, and then Microsoft bought Visio, and while I've changed teams several times since then, I'm still working at Microsoft.
+After spending a January week in San Diego I decided I could handle living there. <g/> Then Visio moved me up to Seattle, and then Microsoft bought Visio, and while I've changed teams several times since then, I'm still working at Microsoft.

 When I look back on my LOB-app-building days, I don't know how anything I built ever made it into production.
 I didn't know about unit testing.
 I didn't know testing could be a profession.
 I remember being amazed at how well my manager could simulate the types of things my users would do - which is to say how well she could break my apps! <g/> If only I could transport myself back to give then-me a hand...